amirrezafateh/Multi-Scale-Transformer-Pneumonia/README.md

 # Pneumonia Chest X-ray Classification with Multi-Scale Transformer
-This is the implementation of the paper "Pneumonia Chest X-ray Classification with Multi-Scale Transformer" by...
+This is the implementation of the paper "Pneumonia Chest X-ray Classification with Multi-Scale Transformer"

 <p align="middle">
     <img src="data/overview.png">